 Technology Used: Java, C#, C++, J2EE Design/Development, .NET, Business modeling, MFC, ATL, COM, Tibco, SQLServer 2000 with Analysis Services, Enterprise Hardware (Compaq/HP) running Windows 2000 Server, Windows 2003 Server, Red Hat 9 and Fedora Core 2-3, Microsoft SharePoint, Linux.

 The AEgis Technologies Group, Inc. (Austin / Huntsville)

 Principal architect of AEgis’ AcslXtreme(TM) product line, a suite of commercial simulation tools based on the industry standard ACSL(TM) (Advanced Continuous Simulation Language).
 Leader of a development team responsible for refactoring and modernizing the ACSL language as well as developing a complete modern development environment for simulation engineers.
 Responsible for coordinating all technical activities and artifacts throughout the lifecycle of the project.

 Directly developed software components across the product line: for ACSL language translation, compilation, interpretation, symbolic mathematical manipulation, numerical integration and analysis, numerical optimization, build management, simulation execution management, communications infrastructure (using both distributing and componenting technologies), and developing user interface component APIs.

-C/C++, C#, Java, .NET, MATLAB, VB, FORTRAN, UNIX and Win32 systems programming, MFC, COM/DCOM, CORBA, SOAP, HLA, ANTLR, lex/yacc, UML, RUP, GoF design patterns, object-oriented design, component-based design, Windows .NET, Various flavors of UNIX/Linux (some components native, UI(MFC) components ported using Bristol porting tools).
+Technology Used: C/C++, C#, Java, .NET, MATLAB, VB, FORTRAN, UNIX and Win32 systems programming, MFC, COM/DCOM, CORBA, SOAP, HLA, ANTLR, lex/yacc, UML, RUP, GoF design patterns, object-oriented design, component-based design, Windows .NET, Various flavors of UNIX/Linux (some components native, UI(MFC) components ported using Bristol porting tools).

 Building Air Traffic Control simulators.